lemniskett/archbox/README.md

 # Archbox
-Installs Arch Linux inside a chroot enviroment.
+Installs Arch Linux inside a chroot environment.
 ## Why?
-Ever since I'm running some niche distros like Void, Solus, I had a problem finding softwares I need in their not-so-large repositories, also I don't like how flatpak and snap works. so i decided to create an Arch Linux chroot enviroment everytime I distrohop.
+Ever since I'm running some niche distros like Void, Solus, I had a problem finding softwares I need in their not-so-large repositories, also I don't like how flatpak and snap works. so i decided to create an Arch Linux chroot environment everytime I distrohop.
 Why Arch Linux?
 They have a really, really good repositories, oh and don't mention how big AUR is.
 ## Installation
 ### Dependencies
 - Bash